History of Koreans in Baltimore

 The history of Koreans in Baltimore dates back to the mid-20th century.
 The Korean-American community in Baltimore began to grow in the 1960s and reached its peak between the 1970s and 1990s.
-The Korean population is anchored in central Baltimore, particularly the neighborhoods of Station North and Charles Village, a portion of which has an historic Koreatown.
+The Korean population is anchored in central Baltimore, particularly the neighborhoods of Station North and Charles Village, a portion of which has a historic Koreatown.
 Since the 1990s, the Korean-American population has decreased due to suburbanization, with many Korean-Americans settling in nearby Howard County.

 Demographics

 The Korean American community in Baltimore, Maryland numbered 1,990 as of 2010, making up 0.3% of Baltimore's population.
 At 93,000 people, the Baltimore–Washington metropolitan area has the third largest Korean American population in the United States.
 The Baltimore metropolitan area is home to 35,000 Koreans, many of whom live in suburban Howard County, particularly Columbia and Ellicott City.
 As of 2000, the Korean language is spoken at home by 3,970 people in Baltimore.